 RECITALS AND RECORDING AT BLAIR.
 Blair Academy students perform recitals and concerts in the three performance halls.
-All recitals and concerts are livestreamed on the Blair website unless the faculty request otherwise.
-Concert recordings may be obtained by concert participants by visiting the Wilson Music Library webpage: https://www.library.vanderbilt.edu/forms/recital-request.php
+Some recitals and concerts are livestreamed on the Blair website.
+Concert participants may obtain video recordings for their personal viewing by submitting a recital request form: http://vu.edu/recital-request.